Ivo-Balbaert/The_Way_to_Jai/book/25_Context.md

 This info is so useful that there is in fact a proc `print_stack_trace` in module _Basic_, which is almost identical and which we call in line (2C).

 You can also get the address of the current proc through: `context.stack_trace.info.procedure_address`.
+There is also a proc called `pack_stack_trace()`, which makes a copy of the stack trace that you can store on a data structure for further examination/processing.

 In § 30.4.5 we'll see that there is also a compile option called `build_options.stack_trace`, which is by default true to examine stack traces on program errors/crashes.
 With this option enabled, every time a procedure is called, code is generated to output a Stack_Trace_Node on the stack and link it up, and unlink it when the procedure returns.
 Use it as an aid in debugging if necessary.